Amos47/2400/Chapter3/Ch03_Basics.md

 RAD is an incremental method that makes good use of prototyping, with regularly-scheduled delivery of components for user feedback.
 [Interested?](http://bit.ly/1HKkQMy)

 - *Extreme programming (XP)*
 XP is extension of earlier work in Prototyping and RAD.
-The core values of XP are: Communication (open, frequent verbal discussions between the business and the tech side and among developers on the tech side); Simplicity (in designing and implementing solutions - deliver only what is required in the most straightforward fashion); Feedback (frequent stocktaking on functionality, requirements, designs and code; Courage (I love this one - courage in facing choices such as throwing away bad code or standing up to a too-tight schedule), and finally Pair Programming where two programmers work intensely together side-by-side on particular elements of the code and test cycles of development.
+The core values of XP are: *Communication* (open, frequent verbal discussions between the business and the tech side and among developers on the tech side); *Simplicity* (in designing and implementing solutions - deliver only what is required in the most straightforward fashion); *Feedback* (frequent stocktaking on functionality, requirements, designs and code; *Courage* (I love this one - courage in facing choices such as throwing away bad code or standing up to a too-tight schedule), and finally *Pair Programming* where two programmers work intensely together side-by-side on particular elements of the code and test cycles of development.

 [Interested in comparing Agile, XP and SDLC?](http://bit.ly/1Tj7gSp)

 ### Why do systems development projects fail?

 An Oracle (originally a database vendor but now a full-service application provider including, as we have seen, in the ERP space) developer with many years of experience wrote a sponsored piece in the Harvard Business Review about information systems delivery.
-He began with, "Information systems projects frequently fail.
+He began with "Information systems projects frequently fail.
 Depending upon which academic study you read, the failure rate of large projects is reported as being between 50%-80%.
 Because of the natural human tendency to hide bad news, the real statistic may be even higher.
 This is a catastrophe.
 As an industry we are failing at our jobs."
 (Paul Dorsey, [*Top 10 reasons why systems development projects fail*](http://www.hks.harvard.edu/m-rcbg/ethiopia/Publications/Top%2010%20Reasons%20Why%20Systems%20Projects%20Fail.pdf) - accessed June 18, 2015).
 Add this to what we have already seen from McKinsey regarding failure rates
 <a class="underlined-link" href="Ch03_Basics.md\#fail" target="_blank">(take me there)</a> and ICT doesn't have the best track record for delivering systems as promised.

 First of all, how do we define *failure*?
 That's important.
 The vast majority of systems are actually delivered, but what causes them to be deemed a failure is how well they measure up to the following metrics: